mithranm/study-buddy/README.md

 Running ollama is your responsibility, you can set the OLLAMA_HOST in the docker-compose.yml file.
 It defaults to 11434 as usual.
 We haven't created any executables yet, so you'll need to run the project as a Docker application.

+We also require poetry with python 3.11.10 for the build step in our backend/Dockerfile.
+This may change, but it was mostly for our sanity in not having to recalculate dependencies every single build.

 ## Docker Usage

 1. Clone this repo with ``git clone https://github.com/mithranm/study-buddy``
-2. Rename example.env in /frontend and /backend to .env and set the OLLAMA_HOST to a valid Ollama instance.
+2. Set the OLLAMA_HOST in docker-compose.yml to a valid Ollama instance (we really should have named it OLLAMA_URL, will be fixed in a future update).
+You have to do this for the backend service and celery_worker service.
-3. Run ``docker-compose up --build `` in the project root to build for the first time.
+3. Run ``sh docker-build.sh`` to build for the first time.
+4. Run ``docker-compose up`` with or without ``-d``
-4. Navigate to localhost:9091 in your browser and begin!
+5. Navigate to localhost:9091 in your browser and begin!
-5. Press Ctrl+C to stop application
+6. Press Ctrl+C to stop application
-6. Run ``docker-compose down `` without our with ``-v`` to either keep your documents or delete them.
+7. Run ``docker-compose down `` without our with ``-v`` to either keep your documents or delete them.

 ## Development